To Buy This material Click below link

 Why did Hyundai and other global automakers choose India as a production location?
 What makes India attractive to auto producers?

 (TCO 8) Microsoft is meeting the challenges of expanding into the potentially lucrative Indian market, a market where currently most people cannot afford a computer nor the Microsoft programs to run it.
 Microsoft has changed its highly standardized approach to markets to develop products specifically designed to meet the needs of the Indian market.
-In addition, the company has established local R & D operations that it hopes will generate recent products for the market.
+In addition, the company has established local R & D operations that it hopes will generate new products for the market.

 How does Microsoft vary the marketing mix of its existing product offerings to gain traction with Indian customers?
 What else has Microsoft done to make headway in India?